jeffknupp/blog/in_progress/hardest_revisited.md

 the feed dictionary since we know that each thread will be appending to independent lists.

 With processes, the work is still divided as before.
-The default behaviour for processes,  however, is to not share memory with the process that created them.
+The default behavior for processes,  however, is to not share memory with the process that created them.
 Global variables are an exception to this, but if you're using global variables on a regular basis we have much more important things to discuss.
 Our child processes must share data via messaging rather than shared